Free telemedicine links church and nursing students

 By Lindsay Peyton

 The University of Houston is preparing a new training facility for nursing students.
-However, instead of the clinic being located on campus, or in an area hospital, it will be housed at St. Paul’s UMC in Houston’s Museum District.
+Instead of the clinic being located on campus, or in an area hospital, however, it will be housed at St. Paul’s UMC in Houston’s Museum District.
 Professors and nurses from University of Houston will staff the clinic for the fall semester, and once it is up and running, the first group of students will step foot in the facility.

 The clinic will offer services, free of charge, using telemedicine, the Rev. Andrew Wolfe, Associate Pastor of Congregational Care, explained “We don’t think it’s been done before,” he said.
 “It’s at least the first in Houston.”